-1. At the test center, all candidates must present two signed forms of identification, one of which must be a government-issued photo ID (driver's license, passport, military ID, etc.) in order to take the examination.
+- 1. At the test center, all candidates must present two signed forms of identification, one of which must be a government-issued photo ID (driver's license, passport, military ID, etc.) to take the examination.
 If you do not have a government-issued photo ID, please contact the ATCB to receive additional instructions.
-No exceptions to these requirements will be made.

-- 2. Candidates must arrive at the test center 30 minutes prior to the scheduled testing time.
+There are No exceptions to these requirements. - 2.
+Candidates must arrive at the test center 30 minutes before the scheduled testing time unless otherwise noted by the testing center.
 Late arrivals cannot be admitted to the test center. - 3.
 Devices with memory capabilities; books, papers, and notes; and large personal possessions such as briefcases or backpacks will not be permitted in the examination area.
-They must be left with testing center personnel. - 4.
-Cellular phones, calculators and other electronic devices are NOT allowed in the testing room. - 5.
+Instead, they must be left with testing center personnel. - 4.
+Cellular phones, calculators, and other electronic devices are NOT allowed in the testing room. - 5.
 Food and beverages are not allowed in the testing room.